judaicalink/judaicalink-generators/gnd-persons/README.md

 Using the scrip and the Freimann-GND-03.rdf file, the final file is generated in 5 stages as can be seen in the script: Freimann-GND-enriched-01.ttl , 02, 03, 04 and 05.
 In each stage a different query is used inorder to enrich the data with as much further information as possible from GND.

+The UB-gnd.py script along with the tp-records_gnd-ids.csv file, as the input file, was used to generate the ub-authors.ttl file.
+The csv file was provided by the University Library of Frankfurt which contains the list of all the authors of the library collection who had a TP GND-id.
+The generated turtle file, contains all the authors along with their information extracted from GND.
+The output file is added to the JudaicaLink datasets.